RFMVasconcelos/postgres-playlists/README.md

 3. Acquire more artists
 4. Engage users daily

-which correspond to 4 independent tables, minimizing JOINS.
+which correspond to 4 independent tables, while minimizing JOINS.
 The time table is used when time granularity is needed in the query.

+Advanced queries & usecases like recommending songs to a user, based on listening history can be performed with easily with the `songplays` table.

 ## 1. Running